codeOfJannik/sports_video_tagging/README.md

 A prototype Android app written in Kotlin to create tags for events in sport matches live during the match.
 The created tags can be exported into the .svt-file format.

 ## sports_video_tagging_player
 A prototype web application written created in React to use an video along with tagging data of a svt-file.
-A demo version of the web app is hosted at https://js329.pages.mi.hdm-stuttgart.de/sports_video_tagging/.